 ALL manufacturerS, producerS, distributorS, wholesalerS, or retailerS of cigarettes, other tobacco products, OR TOBACCO PRODUCT PARAPHERNALIA SHALL COMPLY WITH ANY APPLICABLE CERTIFICATION REQUIREMENTS PROMULGATED BY THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT.

-Whoever violates this section is guilty of SHALL BE SUBJECT TO A CIVIL PENALTY FOR illegal distribution of cigarettes, tobacco products, OR TOBACCO PRODUCT PARAPHERNALIA.
+Whoever violates this section SHALL BE SUBJECT TO A CIVIL PENALTY FOR illegal distribution of cigarettes, tobacco products, OR TOBACCO PRODUCT PARAPHERNALIA.
 WHOEVER VIOLATES THIS SECTION SHALL NOT BE SUBJECT TO A FINE FOR A FIRST VIOLATION.
 A civil fine of $500 will be issued for A second violation of this SECTION.
-A civil fine of $1000 will be issued for all subsequent violations. a misdemeanor of the fourth degree.
-If the offender previously has been convicted of a violation of this section, then illegal distribution of cigarettes, tobacco products is a misdemeanor of the third degree.
-Penalty, see § 130.99.
+A civil fine of $1000 will be issued for all subsequent violations.

 ALL FINES COLLECTED BY THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT PURSUANT TO THIS SECTION SHALL BE UTILIZED FOR EFFORTS TO PREVENT SMOKING INITIATION BY PERSONS UNDER THE AGE OF 21 OR FOR EFFORTS TO PROMOTE SMOKING CESSATION, INCLUDING SUPPORTS FOR THOSE WHO WILL NO LONGER BE ABLE TO PURCHASE CIGARETTES OR OTHER TOBACCO PRODUCTS PURSUANT TO THIS SECTION.

-NOTWITHSTANDING ANY OTHER PROVISION OF THIS TITLE, AUTHORITY TO ISSUE PENALTIES UNDER THIS SECTION SHALL REST WITH THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT PURSUANT TO O.R.C.
+NOTWITHSTANDING ANY OTHER PROVISION OF THIS TITLE, ENFORCEMENT AUTHORITY OF THIS SECTION SHALL REST WITH THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT PURSUANT TO O.R.C.
 3709.281.
-PENALTIES SHALL ONLY BE ISSUED UNDER THIS SECTION FOLLOWING:

-THE ADOPTION OF REGULATIONS BY THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT RELATING TO THE ENFORCEMENT OF THIS ORDINANCE.
+ENFORCEMENT OF THIS ORDINANCE, INCLUDING THE ISSUANCE OF PENALTIES, SHALL ONLY BE UNDERTAKEN FOLLOWING THE ADOPTION OF REGULATIONS BY THE SUMMIT COUNTY COMBINED GENERAL HEALTH DISTRICT RELATING TO THE ENFORCEMENT OF THIS ORDINANCE.

 Section 3.
 That this ordinance is hereby declared to be an emergency measure necessary for the immediate preservation of public peace, health, safety and welfare for the reason that it will safeguard the health of residents, and provided this ordinance receives the affirmative vote of two-thirds of the members elected or appointed to Council, it shall take effect and be in force immediately upon its passage and approval by the Mayor; otherwise, it shall take effect and be in force at the earliest time allowed by law.